Dependency theory: Criticism

+The improvement of India's economy after it moved from state-controlled business to open trade is commonly cited as evidence against dependency theory: much of its economic growth originated from outsourcing.
+This suggests that the relationship between core and peripheral states might not be inherently hostile and extractive.
+However, Indian economists Utsa Patnaik and Prabhat Patnaik argue that rather than a clear counterexample to dependency theory, this may be due to the development of a globalized reserve workforce and changes in imperialism's presentation.
+Furthermore, Sajid Iqbal, a professor of international relations, suggests that Pakistan - which has lagged behind India in economic growth - serves as a contrast to India's economic success that can be best understood with dependency theory.

-Market economists cite a number of examples in their arguments against dependency theory.
-The improvement of India's economy after it moved from state-controlled business to open trade is one of the most often cited.
-India's example seems to contradict dependency theorists' claims concerning comparative advantage and mobility, as much as its economic growth originated from movements such as outsourcing – one of the most mobile forms of capital transfer.
-In Africa, states that have emphasized import-substitution development, such as Zimbabwe, have typically been among the worst performers, while the continent's most successful non-oil based economies, such as Egypt, South Africa, and Tunisia, have pursued trade-based development.
+In Africa, states that have emphasized import-substitution development, such as Zimbabwe, have typically been among the worst performers.
+Meanwhile, the continent's most successful non-oil based economies, such as Egypt, South Africa, and Tunisia, have pursued trade-based development.

-According to economic historian Robert C. Allen, dependency theory's claims are "debatable" due to fact that the protectionism that was implemented in Latin America as a solution ended up failing.
-The countries incurred too much debt and Latin America went into a recession.
-One of the problems was that the Latin American countries simply had too small national markets to be able to efficiently produce complex industrialized goods, such as automobiles.
+According to economic historian Robert C. Allen, dependency theory's claims are "debatable" due to fact that the protectionism that was implemented in Latin America as a solution ended up failing: the countries incurred too much debt and Latin America went into a recession.
+One issue was that the national markets of the Latin American countries were too small to efficiently produce complex industrialized goods, such as automobiles.